Wait Wait... Don't Tell Me!: Format

-Wait Wait... listeners also participate by telephoning or sending emails to nominate themselves as contestants.
+Wait Wait... listeners also participate by telephoning or sending emails to nominate themselves as contestants, or as of January 9, 2024, followers of the show's official Instagram account can click a link in the bio which will take them to a form to fill out and register to be a contestant.
 The producers select several listeners for each show and call them to appear on the program, playing various games featuring questions based on the week's news.
-Prior to October 21, 2017, the usual prize for winning any game was to have Kasell (named "Scorekeeper Emeritus" following his retirement) record a greeting on the contestant's home answering machine or voice mail system; after Kasell's death in 2018, the prize was changed to have a host or panelist of the contestant's choice record a greeting.
+Before October 21, 2017, the usual prize for winning any game was to have Kasell (named "Scorekeeper Emeritus" following his retirement) record a greeting on the contestant's home answering machine or voice mail system; after Kasell died in 2018, the prize was changed to have a host or panelist of the contestant's choice record a greeting.

 Panelists

 In addition to the regular panelists listed below, the show also occasionally features one-off guest panelists.